ryanchard/MCQ-and-SFT-code/README.md

 and **scores** of those answers.

 **Workflow Steps:**
+1. Set up your working directory
+2. Set up and activate your Conda environment
-1. Convert PDFs to JSON representations.
+3. Convert PDFs (papers) to JSON representations.
-2. Generate MCQs from JSON representations.
+4. Generate MCQs from JSON representations.
-3. Combine multiple MCQ JSON files (if needed).
+5. Combine multiple MCQ JSON files into a single file
-4. Select a subset of MCQs.
+6. Select a subset of MCQs.
-5. Generate additonal  answers for MCQs (using a different model than used to generate the initial MCQs and answers).
+7. Generate additonal  answers for MCQs (using a different model than used to generate the initial MCQs and answers).
-6. Score AI-generated answers using another AI model.
+8. Score AI-generated answers using another AI model.
-7. Review the status of MCQ generation and scoring.
+9. Review the status of MCQ generation and scoring.

 ---